krzemienski/awesome-from-stars/README.md

 * [hashcat/hashcat](https://github.com/hashcat/hashcat): World's fastest and most advanced password recovery utility
 * [vinteo/hass-neeo](https://github.com/vinteo/hass-neeo): NEEO custom component for Home Assistant
 * [codeabovelab/haven-platform](https://github.com/codeabovelab/haven-platform): Haven is an open source Docker container management system.
 It integrates container, application, cluster, image, and registry management in one single place.
-* [deepset-ai/haystack](https://github.com/deepset-ai/haystack): :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
+* [deepset-ai/haystack](https://github.com/deepset-ai/haystack): :mag: AI orchestration framework to build customizable, production-ready LLM applications.
 Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
 With advanced retrieval methods, it's best suited for building RAG, question answering, semantic search or conversational agent chatbots.
 * [Samsung/HbbPlayer](https://github.com/Samsung/HbbPlayer): HbbPlayer is HbbTV application which can playback media by using url of media as parameter.
 It conforms to W3C and HbbTV specification.
 * [ZerBea/hcxtools](https://github.com/ZerBea/hcxtools): A small set of tools to convert packets from capture files to hash files for use with Hashcat or John the Ripper.
 * [ThaCheeseBun/hdr-sucks](https://github.com/ThaCheeseBun/hdr-sucks): libx265 transcoding wrapper with HDR support